augustovictor/software-architecture-specialization/README.md

         - When evaluating the coupling of a module we consider:
             - Degree: Number of connections between the modules and others;
                 - Keep it small.
 Connection through few parameters or narrow interfaces;
-            - Ease:
-            - Flexibility
+            - Ease: How obvious are the connections between the module and others.
+We want the connections to be easy to make without needing to understand the implementations of the other modules;
+            - Flexibility: How interchangeable the other modules are for this module.
+We want to be able to replace the module for something else better in the future;
-    - Cohesion: Complexity within a module;
+    - Cohesion: Complexity within a module.
+It represents the clarity of responsabilities within a module;
+        - High cohesion: One clear purpose;
+        - Low cohesion: If the module encapsulates more than one purpose or has an unclear purpose;

 ### Generalization Principles